 An image of a graduate

-BCIB tradespeople have worked more than ten million hours, helping to build B.C.'s vital infrastructure.
+BCIB tradespeople have worked almost 12 million hours, helping to build B.C.'s vital infrastructure.

 An image of a timer icon

-Thousands of qualified, skilled tradespeople have worked for BC Infrastructure Benefits.
-20% of them have been rehired on at least one more CBA project, offering them employment continuity closer to home.
+More than 6,500 qualified, skilled tradespeople have worked for BCIB, and 20% of them have been rehired on at least one CBA project, offering them employment continuity closer to home.

 An image of skilled tradespeople icon